 - Regular Admission to the WSU Graduate School

 - Strong interpersonal skills, exceptional academic background, and ability to work independently

 - Apply for admission to the WSU Graduate School

-- Submit letter of interest, resume and three letters of recommendation to Director of Graduate Studies in Music
+- Submit letter of interest, resume and three letters of recommendation to Director of School of Music

 - Schedule on-campus interview or audition as required by program